MichaelFeng87/squeeznet-nano/README.md

-#Info: The weights I uploaded here is a sample weights for th model and need training.
+*Info: The weights I uploaded here is sample weights for the model and it requires training.*

 # squeeznet-nano
 SEM/TEM image shape classification using squeeznet